absnaik810/VechicleDetectionOnClouds/README.md

 Vehicle detection using Haar Cascades on Clouds.
 =================================================================

-This project is deploys the Vehicle Detection Application on multiple Chameleon clouds using Ansible Playbook.
-Vehicle Detection Application uses haar-cascade cars.xml, a pre-trained classifier from openCV library which is a trained classifier, and is trained with 526 rear-end images of cars.
-The Application is deployed on Chameleon clouds with the help of Cloudmesh client, which is a cloud VM management tool for dynamic management of clouds on VMs.
-The Software Stack required for the deployement of the vehicle detection application on VMs is done by using Ansible, which is an open source platform for configuration management, task automation, and application deployement.
+This project deploys the Vehicle Detection Application on multiple Chameleon clouds using Ansible Playbook.
+Vehicle Detection Application uses haar-cascade cars.xml, a pre-trained classifier from the openCV library, trained with 526 rear-end images of cars.
+The application is deployed on Chameleon clouds with the help of Cloudmesh client, which is a cloud VM management tool for dynamic management of clouds on VMs.
+The Software Stack required for the deployement of the application on VMs is done by using Ansible, which is an open source platform for configuration management, task automation, and application deployement.

 Directory Structure: